 - The video was recently claimed and the info hasn’t populated yet.

-- Make sure you and your songs are registered with the ISNI Authority.
+If you’re a recording artist or songwriter and your song has been identified with incorrect or incomplete info, please make sure you and your songs are registered with the ISNI Authority.
 Registering can help us confirm we have the best data to represent you and your music.